DevRiturajKumar/iist/README.md

-Great, I'll customize the README with your details:

 🎓 Rituraj Kumar's BTech Repository
 Welcome to my 📚 personal repository where I store all my college files, assignments, projects, and notes taken during my Bachelor of Technology (BTech) journey in Computer Science Engineering at the Indore Institute of Science And Technology.
 This repository is a comprehensive collection of my academic work, and it's structured to reflect my learning and progress.